Three best practices that will increase the odds of sustaining organizational success and continuity in the face of leadership transitions.

 The leadership handoff from one executive to the next constitutes the final stage of succession and is critical for organizational continuity.
 This precarious point represents the culmination of years of preparation.
 When handled improperly, it can create major issues—despite all of the work it took to get to this point.
 Yet, surprisingly, limited objective data is available to inform industry practices.

-Thankfully, new data from FMI sheds light on what goes into a successful executive transition, which presents a serious concern for the construction industry.
+Thankfully, new data from the New Horizons foundation and FMI sheds light on what goes into a successful executive transition, which presents a serious concern for the construction industry.
 We explore the findings in this article and show what companies can do to ensure the smoothest possible leadership transitions now and in the future.

 A growing number of baby-boomer CEOs and executives will be heading into retirement in the very near future.
 Improperly executed, these transitions will present significant risks to company health and performance, especially in a business world where poorly facilitated organizational changes can lead to collapse and bankruptcy.